sean-donoghue/spiceweb/README.md

 ## To-do:
 * General code cleanup and commenting.
 This is more of a practice project than something that's meant to be useful to anyone, but all the better if anyone uses it.
-* Expand upon current features (P2 keypad, multiple card IDs etc.).
+* Expand upon current features (multiple card IDs etc.).
 * Add features for the other modules supported by the API.